Pole-skipping without master variable and holographic superfluids: Matrix formalism and examples

-The key observation is that \begin{quote} ``The coefficient vector $\vecx_n$ becomes ambiguous at a pole-skipping point." \end{quote} $\vecx_n$ are the coefficients of the Frobenius series.
+$\vecx_n$ are the coefficients of the Frobenius series.
 When $\vecx_n$ is ambiguous, the bulk solution becomes ambiguous or is not uniquely determined.
 As a result, the corresponding Green's function in the dual theory is not uniquely determined as well.
 Substituting \eq{X_series} into the field equation \eqref{eq:matrix_scalar}, at the lowest order, one obtains

 This is the indicial equation for $\lambda$ and is the eigenvalue equation for $M_{-1}$.
 The eigenvalues and the eigenvectors of $M_{-1}$ are

 The mode with $\lambda=-i\nw/2$ represents the incoming mode, and we choose it below.
 There is no ambiguity for $\vecx_0$.
 Once one obtains $\vecx_0$, $\vecx_n$ is obtained recursively: